harshitaJhavar/AI_ChatBot_For_Teens/README.md

-# AI_ChatBot_For_Teens
+# Teen AI Chatbot Builder (React Demo)

-A simple, interactive React app where teens can build rule-based chatbots without any coding.
-Designed as part of a gamified AI learning platform to help teens learn computational thinking and logic through creative play.
+This is a lightweight, interactive web app where teens can build their own rule-based chatbot in just minutes.
+No coding required.
+The app is part of a larger vision for a gamified AI/ML learning platform for teens.

+## Features

+- Build a chatbot by defining "if-this-then-that" rules
+- Name your custom bot
+- Chat live with your creation
+- Clean, mobile-friendly UI using React and Tailwind CSS

+## Live Demo